 Steps to Increase Blood Flow to Baby

 - Make the choice to stop smoking.
 Some research has shown that smoking may impair the exchange of oxygen in the placenta.
 This could lead to more difficulties with the placenta and baby.
-For help in quitting, we’ve started an annual facebook event to help provide support.
-Go on over and check it out.

 - Do your best to control any medical conditions related to oxygenation.
 These may include things such as asthma, allergies, diabetes, or infections.